.env · transform

 ENV to Base64

-Encode environment variable values to base64 or decode base64 back to plaintext.
-Essential for Kubernetes secrets, Docker Compose, and CI/CD pipelines that require base64-encoded env values.
+Encode .env values to base64 or decode base64 back to plaintext.
+Useful for Kubernetes secrets, Docker envs, and CI/CD pipelines.
+All in-browser.

 Input (.env)